ASIA (Asian counties are projected to see 5.4% to 5.6% GDP growth for the balance of 2019):

-The construction industry in India, China, Vietnam, Malaysia, Indonesia and other South East Asian countries is thriving and appears to be on a sustained growth cycle for the next two to three years.
+Asian economies and their construction sectors in India China, Malaysia, Indonesia, Singapore, Philippines Vietnam and Bangladesh are performing much better than the rest of the world.
+These countries and other South East Asian countries are (to some extent) booming and appear to be on a sustained growth cycle for the next two to three years.
 The GDP forecast for these countries ranges between 5.5% and 7%, there will continue to be numerous construction bidding opportunities in 2019 and beyond.

 Continuing industrialization coupled with a growing population are the main drivers fueling growth in China.
 China is striving to re-calibrate its economy to be a more domestic and environmentally sustainable model.
-Chinese bulk and engineered material prices are flat or increasing by only 1% to 2% per year, labor costs are a different matter, wage rates for Construction Professionals and Skilled and Unskilled Workers are increasing between 5% and 10% per year in some of the major coastal cities.
-China and India’s border dispute has risen to an uncertain level, this could seriously impact both the economies of both countries and the region if this situation is not resolved peacefully.
+Chinese bulk and engineered material prices are flat or increasing by only 1% to 2% per year, labor costs are a different matter – wage rates for Construction Professionals and Skilled and Unskilled Workers are increasing between 5% and 10% per year in some of the major coastal cities.
 China’s engineering and construction (EPC) sector will continue to grow in the next two to three years, however the pace of growth will be more subdued than the previous five years.

+Japanese construction activity is for the most part focused on new hotels, shopping centers, housing and the 2020 Olympic facilities.
 Japan’s recently announced Government stimulus policy has not appeared to work.
-Japan’s GDP is forecast to grow in the disappointing 0.3% to 0.5% range in 2019.
-Japanese unemployment rate is forecast to be 2.5% for the next six months, Japanese inflation is forecast to be in the 1.4% in the 1st Q of 2019.
+Japan’s GDP is forecast to grow in the disappointing 0.2% to 0.4% range in 2019.
+Japanese unemployment rate is forecast to be 2.6% for the next six months.
+Japanese inflation is forecast to be in the 0.4% in the 2nd Q of 2019.
 Japan is perhaps the engineering and construction leader on foundations, building and infrastructure construction design, methods and practices to minimized earthquakes and tsunami events, which seem to occur on a regular basis in Japan.
-Japan will host the 2020 Olympics, the forecast of funds to be spent on new stadiums, highways and other infrastructure facilities is forecast to be in the $4 to $6 billion range in the next 2 to 3 years.
+Japan will host the 2020 Olympics, the forecast of funds to be spent on new stadiums, highways and other infrastructure facilities is forecast to be in the $4 to $6 billion range in the next year.

-South Korea’s 2019 GDP is forecast to see 2.6% to 2.9% growth, inflation will be in the 1.6% to 1.8% range and unemployment is forecast to be 3.5% to 4.1% in 2019.
-The South Korean construction sector is experiencing decent growth.
+The breakdown of the US – North Korea summit in February is a setback.
+Hopefully, a follow up summit can be arranged in the next 3 to 6 months to keep the nuclear weapons eradication talks back on track.
+South Korea’s 2019 GDP is forecast to see 2.9% to 3.3% growth, inflation will be in the 0.5% to 0.8% range and unemployment is forecast to be 4.5% to 4.8% in 2019.
+The South Korean construction sector is experiencing moderate growth.
 Consumer confidence, business investment in manufacturing facilities, Government funding of infrastructure projects and a belief that the North Korean threat will be resolved is the reason for the positive situation.

 China and South Korea’s share of global construction will continue to expand in the next two or three years as these two countries EPC firms pursue Infrastructure, Energy, Oil & Gas projects around the world.

-The Indonesian construction sector is performing especially well in and around Jakarta, GDP is forecast to grow in the 4.8% to 5.3% in 2019.
-Vietnam and Singapore are all expected to see decent growth in the 4% to 6% range in 2019.
+Vietnam and Singapore are all expected to see decent GDP growth in the 5.5% to 6.5% range in 2019.
 Malaysia’s construction sector will continue to thrive in 2019, some large office buildings, shopping malls, hotels, roads, oil and gas facilities together with rail facilities are driving this growth.

-Other potential Asian construction growth markets include, Thailand, the Philippines and Laos……. all countries are demonstrating positive construction growth potential as we move into 2019 and beyond.
+Thailand, the Philippines and Laos are all displaying positive construction growth as we move further into 2019.